 The Land Institute launched its first pilot civic science community in 2019, collaborating with research teams in plant breeding, ecology, and ecosphere studies.
-We have convened four cohorts throughout the program's history, and two of them are active today.
-In addition, we maintain a waitlist for people interested in joining future civic science communities.
+We have convened four cohorts so far, with multiple projects active today, and new projects and experiments in the works.
+We maintain a waitlist for people interested in joining future perennial civic science communities.